SzomorXVigyor/Firmware-WebHandler/docs/CLIENT.md

 - **Automatic OTA Update:** Periodically checks a remote server for updated firmware and performs a secure OTA update if a new version is available.
 - **Flexible Update Check:** Supports two update check modes:
   - **Semantic Version Compare:** Updates when the server reports a newer version number.
+(Example update only stable X.X.X formats)
   - **SHA1 Hash Compare:** Updates when the firmware binary hash changes.
+(Always update if it has different SHA1)
 - **Persistent State:** Stores the current version and SHA1 hash in non-volatile storage (`Preferences`).
 - **Progress Reporting:** Prints update progress to the serial console.
 - **Automatic Reboot:** Reboots the ESP32 automatically after a successful update.